 Each new source comes with a certificate from the manufacturer specifying the Reference Air Kerma Rate (RAKR).
 This certificate should describe the procedure followed during RAKR determination, as well as an estimate of the accuracy of the determined RAKR.
 After the source exchange, and before clinical use, the source strength must be measured according to the local protocol and compared against the value stated on the source certificate.
 When the measured value deviates more than 5% from the specified value on the certificate, the source must not be taken into clinical use and the source manufacturer should be contacted.
 Discrepancies larger than 3% should be investigated [26].
 Based on local experience, the local protocol can foresee additional more stringent action levels.
-When traceability is guaranteed for both the value on the certificate as the measured value, either the measured value or the value on the certificate can be used as reference for treatments.
-With regard to the RAKR-values it is important to realize that both values are measured with a traceable calibrated instrument, but that the methods and procedures of these measurements are not accredited, neither for the manufacturer nor for the local protocol.
+When traceability is guaranteed for both the value on the certificate as the measured value, either the measured value or the value on the certificate as the measured value, either the measured value or the value on the certificate as the measured value, either the measured value or the value on the certificate as the measured instrument, but that the methods and procedures of these measured with a traceable calibrated instrument, but that the methods and protocol.
 The local protocol should prescribe which value should be used and entered in the control computer.